 9.44.4 Implicit TWT operation

 The TWT values for an implicit TWT are periodic.
 A TWT requesting STA operating with an implicit TWT agreement shall determine the next TWT SP start time by adding the value of TWT Wake Interval associated with this TWT agreement to the value of the start time of the current TWT SP.
+A TWT requesting STA operating with an implicit TWT agreement with a TWT ID that matches the TWT ID of a received TWT Information frame from its TWT responding STA shall replace its next TWT SP start time value with the value from the Next TWT subfield of the TWT Information frame.

 CID 5317, 5318, 5319